ColeMei/IntelliSA-Models/README.md

 ## Champion Model

-The selected champion model (CodeT5p-220M) is integrated into the `iacsec` CLI tool as IntelliSA's neural inference component.
+The selected champion model (CodeT5p-220M) is integrated into the `intellisa` CLI tool as IntelliSA's neural inference component.

 ## Acknowledgements